confluentinc/examples/cp-all-in-one-cloud/README.md

 ## Step 3

 Generate a file of ENV variables used by Docker to set the bootstrap servers and security configuration.
+(See https://docs.confluent.io/current/cloud/connect/auto-generate-configs.html for more information on using this script.)

    a.
 If you want to use Confluent Schema Registry running in a local Docker container: